Jump to:

 Cities: Skylines is a deep and engaging city sim that picks up where Simcity left off

-PC, OS X, Linux, Switch, PS4/5, Xbox 1, Xbox Series X/S2015
+PlatformsPC, OS X, Linux, Switch, PS4/5, Xbox One, Xbox Series X/S

-As with Simcity, you’ll play as the mayor of a new metropolis.
+As with SimCity, you’ll play as the mayor of a new metropolis.
 Off the bat, you’ll need to provide housing, commercial zones, industry, power, water, and reasonable transportation (yeah, you need to plan for traffic) for your citizens.

 As the years pass and your populace grows, you’ll gain access to more facilities.
 Schools, for instance, provide education, which leads to higher-paying jobs as well as less pollution.
 It’s not an exaggeration to say that almost everything in Cities: Skylines lies in a massive, interconnected web, and mastery requires you to do well at every level.